spagnuolocarmine/FLY-language/docs/source/index.rst

 Butterfly language is a Parallel programming Domain Specific Language for scientific programming on a cloud computing infrastructure.
-Butterfly is a scripting language influenced by JavaScript, R and Java.
+Butterfly is a scripting language influenced by JavaScript (memory management), R (dataframe) and Java (flow control structure).
 A butterfly program is a script program that allows to execute automatically butterfly function (you have your butterflys swarm).
 A butterfly function is similar to functions in a functional programming.